 The Trust offers quiet, peaceful, safe and simple self-catered accommodations for personal and family retreats and holidays without teachings.

-Rooms are available for a minimum of 2 nights which can be used on a weekend and weekly basis, 1 and 2 bed apartments are now available for weekly and 1 month stays. (for long-term stay of at least 6 months please click- Apartments).
+Rooms and dorms are available for a minimum of 2 nights which can be used on a weekend and weekly basis, (for long-term stay of at least 6 months please see Housing).

 Meditation hall (very peaceful spiritual atmosphere after years of spiritual practise)

 Yoga room (years of spiritual practise with very peaceful atmosphere)

 This offers the chance to do your own private meditation and yoga practise, seva, relax and rejuvenate, and visit the surrounding areas.

 Please respect the Ashram and its facilities.
 It is a vegetarian (no eggs), smoking, vaping and intoxicants free area, (strictly no alcohol or any form of drugs, legal or otherwise) in the compound.

 In order to enhance your practice we also encourage you to read the rules below and in Hatha Yoga and seva/volunteering section.